Dojo Review: Fast Transfers But Is It Worth It?

 Dojo’s monthly fees versus competitors

-Dojo sits in the middle of the market with monthly platform fees, charging £10 per location.
-While it betters the fees our research tells us to be true for the likes of takepayments or Worldpay (reaching as high as £20 and £40 respectively), it is more expensive than the likes of Square, Zettle, and SumUp which remove ongoing monthly costs entirely.
+Dojo sits in the middle of the market with monthly platform fees, charging £10 per location for businesses with over £100k in annual turnover.
+While it beats the fees our research tells us to be true for the likes of takepayments or Worldpay (reaching as high as £20 and £40 respectively), it is more expensive than the likes of Square, Zettle, and SumUp, which remove ongoing monthly costs entirely.
 Still, Dojo’s modest fee may be justified by its extra features.

 Dojo’s hardware costs versus competitors